IRS Form 6251 Instructions

 This line will include the AMT adjustment for any gains or losses on the disposition of property.
 Use this line to report any of the following:

-• Gain or loss from the sale, exchange, or conversion of property reported on Form 4797, Sales of Business Property
+• Gain or loss from the sale, exchange, or conversion of property reported on IRS Form 4797, Sales of Business Property

 • Ordinary income from the disposition of property not already accounted for, or on another line on Form 6251